Key Takeaways

-The IRS usually withholds 20% of any early 401(k) withdrawal automatically for taxes.
-For example, if you take $10,000 from your 401(k), you’ll get about $8,000 after automatic withholding.
-If you’re less than 59 ½ years old, the IRS normally assesses an additional 10% penalty.
-That means you’ll need to pay another $1,000 when you file your tax return.
-That’s a total of $3,000 in taxes for your $10,000 withdrawal.
-If the stock market is down when you make an early withdrawal, you could end up with even less.
-You won’t be able to regain any of your losses when the market rebounds.
+Example: If you take $10,000 from your 401(k), you’ll get $8,000 in cash after federal withholding.
+If you’re less than 59 ½ years old, the IRS may assess a 10% penalty (unless an exception is met).
+That means you’ll be assessed another $1,000 in taxes when you file your tax return.
+In addition, any losses you have in the account will be realized upon liquidation.
+You won’t be able to regain any of your losses if the market rebounds.

 You can also avoid the penalty if you leave your job in the year you turn 55 or later.
-Federal law enforcement, firefighting, border protection, customs, or air traffic control employees can stop work the year they turn 50.
-If a court order requires you to cash out your 401(k), the withdrawal could be penalty-free.
-Many workers cash out their 401(k)s and split the proceeds with their former spouse after a divorce.
 Other reasons for an exception to the penalty include:

 Being disabled